top of page

 He also monitored the conditions of three state youth prisons, led an investigation against the New Orleans juvenile detention center, Youth Study Center, and helped launch the Shut It Down Campaign to close the youth jail.
 Wes' policy work brought him to testify in front of the Prison Rape Elimination Act (PREA) Hearings at the Department of Justice and to meetings for the 21st Century Taskforce on Policing under the Obama Administration.
 He also served on the LGBTQ Taskforce for the City of New Orleans' Human Relations Commission from 2018-2019.

 Wes studied Gender Studies and African American Studies at Georgia State University, studying the role of white allies who took up arms in defense of the Black Liberation Movement in the 80's.
-He was privileged to have been trained and politicized under many Southern Black radical leaders, as well as white allied elders, which continues to inform his work today.
+He was privileged to have been trained and politicized under many Southern Black radical leaders, as well as white queer and working class elders, which continues to inform his work today.
+He lives in New Orleans and Mississippi with his boyfriend and an adorable Doberman Pinscher named Sunday.

 bottom of page